-While for the most part District Attorneys control the calendar, that power is not exclusive or unrestricted.
+While the District Attorneys in Charlotte (and throughout all of North Carolina) may control the calendar, that power is not exclusive or unrestricted.

-How matters are disposed in court involves a delicate balance between efficiency and careful, complete consideration.
+How matters are disposed of in court involves a delicate balance between efficiency and careful, complete consideration.

 No one wants to rush, because everyone deserves a fair hearing; yet, no one wants to waste time either.